Alan-R/rust-nanoprobe/README.md

  * listens to ARP broadcasts (to discover IP/MAC pairings on network interfaces) and notifies the CMA of changes
  * listens for LLDP packets from switches it is connected to (to discover network topology) and notifies the CMA of changes
  * perform discovery actions on a repetitive timed basis, as requrested by the CMA.
+ * perform monitoring actions on a repetitive timed basis, as requrested by the CMA.

 ## Discovery Actions
 Discovery actions produce JSON describing the things that have been discovered.